pingcap/docs/system-variables.md

 ### tidb_last_ddl_info <span class="version-mark">New in v6.0.0</span>

 - Scope: SESSION
-- Persists to cluster: No
-- Default value：‘’
+- Default value: ""
 - Type: String
-- This is a read only variable, it is used to get the last ddl info within the current session.
+- This is a read-only variable.
+It is internally used in TiDB to get the information of the last DDL operation within the current session.

 ### tidb_last_query_info <span class="version-mark">New in v4.0.14</span>

 - Scope: SESSION
-- Persists to cluster: No
 - Default value: ""
 - This is a read-only variable.
 It is internally used in TiDB to query the transaction information of the last DML statement.
 The information includes:
     - `txn_scope`: The scope of the transaction, which can be `global` or `local`.